Skip to main content

 Success rates

-For donor oocyte in vitro fertilization, clinical pregnancy rates range from 50-65% per transfer, significantly higher than IVF with own eggs for women of advanced reproductive age.
-NGC Clinic maintains consistently high success rates across all donor programs through advanced laboratory techniques and personalized care.
+For donor oocyte cycles, clinical pregnancy rates per transfer typically range from 50–65%, which is significantly higher than rates seen with autologous IVF in older patients.
+At NGC Clinic, consistently high success rates are maintained across all donor programs through advanced laboratory techniques and individualized patient care.

 Support services